sally20921/sally20921.github.io/_posts/2020-07-21-Computer-Vision.md

 trainloader, testloader = get_data()
 ```

--momentum is a very popular technique used along with  the optimization algorithm nowadays.
+- momentum is a very popular technique used along with  the optimization algorithm nowadays.
 We add a factor of the current gradient to the current  gradient itself to get a bigger value, which is then subtracted from the weights.
 Momentum accelerates the  movement of the  loss in the  direction of the minima analogous to  momentum in the  real world.

 ```python
 inputs, labels = data